pythonspeed/pprp-issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**IMPORTANT:** As a reminder, per the license any feedback you give grants Hyphenated Enterprises LLC a license to that IP, so I can improve the product.
+Plus, this repository is public. **So make sure you don't include any proprietary or confidential information.**

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]